Wang-Jia-yu-cloud/data-analytics-portfolio/waze-user-analysis/README.md

 - Churn is defined as users who have either uninstalled the app or stopped using it.

 ### Response
-- A two-sample hypothesis test was conducted to determine whether iPhone and Android users differ significantly in their driving behaviour.
+- A two-sample hypothesis test was conducted to examine whether iPhone and Android users differ significantly in their average number of drives.

 - A binomial logistic regression model was built as a baseline to predict user churn.
 - To obtain a model with the highest predictive power, two machine